I want more money!

 So, you want more money.
 Don’t we all?

 First, let’s ask some fundamental questions.
-Please answer in your head.
+Pen in hand, answer these questions.

 Now, let’s address each area.